fbpx

 70+ Things You Didn’t Know You Could Get Custom-Made

 VistaPrint offers some basic but useful customizing options for your very own mug.
-Prices are also pretty affordable, with one mug starting at $11 and 10 mugs costing you only $103.
+Prices are also pretty affordable, with one mug starting at $13 and 10 mugs costing you only $100.
+I made some custom mugs in 2016 or so and they’ve held up through hundreds of dishwasher runs!

-Wal-Mart of all places offers customizable photo blankets.
-The uses they’ve shown here revolve mostly around using your own family photography, but you could also upload your own pattern designs and create your own line of bedding.
+Walmart of all places offers customizable photo blankets.
+The uses they’ve shown on their site revolve mostly around using your own family photography, but you could also upload your own pattern designs and create your own line of bedding.

 Have some art, a picture of your dog, or a retro “MOM” you want on your bicep?
 It’s now super easy to get a custom temporary tattoo made.
-StickerYou and Straytats are two good options.
+StickerYou is a good option I’ve used before and liked… but if you really wanted to go for something nicer you could use the ultra-realistic looking Inkbox tattoos!

-Blurb is the most-popular option for producing books in low-print runs.
+Blurb is the most popular option for producing books in low-print runs.
 I used them to produce a run of books from my shit project in 2016, and while the quality isn’t archival (the spine has since fallen apart), they’re fast and reasonably priced.
+A higher-quality option might be Artifact Uprising, which offers less design flexibility but they’re designed to last.

 Make Playing Cards can do basically any custom order for card-shaped things you want.
 So, you can design the back of a deck of regular playing cards, or you could design your own tarot cards, or you could even design Atlanta-themed trading cards!
 The prices have all gone up recently, but they’re still pretty affordable.
 The nice thing about MPC is you can just order one deck at a time.